 - Business continuity.
-While regularly installing updates is a good practice, many organizations find the patching process so slow, disruptive, and costly that some opt to postpone it (or do away with it altogether) to avoid operational downtime. - Amount of vulnerabilities to patch.
+While regularly installing updates is a good practice, many organizations find the patching process so slow, disruptive, and costly that some opt to postpone it (or do away with it altogether) to avoid operational downtime. - Number of vulnerabilities to patch.
 This is especially true for organizations that constantly upgrade their IT infrastructures, as they have to patch an increasing number of vulnerabilities.
-Based on our data, which included input from more than 3,500 independent researchers who contribute to our Zero Day Initiative (ZDI) program, discovered and reported vulnerabilities increased by 40% from 2019 to 2020. - Limited visibility.
+Based on our data, which included input from more than 3,500 independent researchers who contribute to the Trend MicroTM Zero Day InitiativeTM (ZDI) program, discovered and reported vulnerabilities increased by 10% in 2021. - Limited visibility.
 Larger online infrastructures involve more complex update processes.
 This could be further complicated by a fragmented IT infrastructure, usually composed of different operating system or application versions, that are sometimes also distributed geographically. - Frequency of patch cycles.
 This can make patching difficult to manage efficiently, especially when it's hard to determine which vulnerabilities are the most relevant or critical. - Legacy and unpatchable systems.
 Patches may no longer be issued to systems and applications that have already reached their end of life or support, even if they're still used to run mission-critical operations.
 Embedded systems, like those in point-of-sale terminals, IoT devices, and industrial control systems, often have software or components that cannot be patched.

-What happens to unpatched IT infrastructures?
+What happens to unpatched business applications and IT infrastructures?

 Once a vulnerability is disclosed, reported, or discovered, it is a race against time for enterprises.
 For cybercriminals and threat actors, it's an opportunity.
-An average organization, for instance, reportedly takes around 69 days to patch a critical vulnerability in its application.
-Businesses in the U.K. took an average of 60 days to determine that they've been breached.
+An average organization, for instance, reportedly takes around 60 days to patch a critical vulnerability in its application.
+This window of exposure leaves unpatched systems susceptible to threats.